 We intend to achieve this goal by breaking it up into two parts: short-term goals and long-term goals.

-In the first phase of this process, we will concentrate our focus on activities that will immediately have an impact on the society.
-These type of activities include (but are not restricted to) running health camps in remote areas, running training camps for women and the marginalized to enhance real life skills, to help establish and run basic infrastructure such as schools and hospitals.
+In the first phase of this process, we will concentrate our focus on activities that will immediately have an impact on society.
+These types of activities include (but are not restricted to) running health camps in remote areas, running training camps for women and the marginalized to enhance real-life skills, to help establish and run basic infrastructures such as schools and hospitals.

-In the long run, we tend to change the society on its core by running awareness campaigns of women rights and human rights; by providing rehabilitation for the addicted; by running environment campaigns to make the society cleaner, safer and a better place to live in.
+In the long run, we tend to change society on its core by running awareness campaigns of women’s rights and human rights; by providing rehabilitation for the addicted; by running environmental campaigns to make the society cleaner, safer, and a better place to live in.